Cindy Tomlinson made a reservation at TownePlace Suites New York/Chelsea, but then Marriott canceled the stay. What’s going on here?

 Here is the solution from Marriott

 You can avoid a hotel problem like this by staying at an already-opened property.
 The only way to know is to call or watch for the “new” tag on the property description.
 If you booked through a travel agent, then that person would also be able to keep you informed.
+(Related: What to do if your hotel doesn’t exist?)

 I think a brief, polite email to Marriott’s customer service contacts might have helped.
 It’s clear the company was fumbling around with your request.
 We publish the names, numbers and email addresses of the Marriott execs in our company contacts database.
+(Related: Hang on, are you sure your hotel’s closed for the reason?)

 I contacted Marriott on your behalf.
 It reached out and offered to rebook you, but not your friend.
 As an alternative, it offered 40,000 points, which should cover two nights at some Marriott properties.
 You took the points and rebooked yourself at another hotel.